digitoimistodude/air-light/README.md

 ![](https://www.dude.fi/air-3.0.0-screenshot.png "Screenshot")

-This theme is built to be very straightforward, front end developer friendly and only partly modular by its structure.
+This theme is built to be very straightforward, backwards compatible, front end developer friendly and modular by its structure.
+Respectfully committing to [Underscores]("https://github.com/automattic/_s") and [WordPress Theme Coding Standards]("https://codex.wordpress.org/Theme_Development#Theme_Development_Standards"), hence most of the changes implemented as they are committed.

 ## Table of contents